ishaanv/enron-sentiment-analysis-paper/enron_sentiment_pagerank.md

 <center>
-# Are Managers More Miserable? -- Measuring stress in a social network with StressRank.
+# Are Executives More Miserable? -- Measuring stress in a social network with StressRank.

 **Ishaan Varshney**
 University of New South Wales
 Sydney, NSW 2052, Australia
 </center>

 ### Abstract
-Identifying individuals who are stressed or dissatisfied in a network could be of great interest as it could reduce attrition and increase organisational cohesion, putting aside the obvious merits in increasing wellbeing of people.
+Identifying individuals who are stressed or dissatisfied in a network such that this can ameliorated is of great interest to corporations.
+Doing so could reduce attrition and increase organisational cohesion, putting aside the obvious merits in increasing wellbeing of people.
-However, current work has primarily focused on generic measurements (e.g. degree, closeness centrality) which does not take advantage of context and the emotional tone of communication in the network.
-In this paper, by leveraging advancements in sentiment polarity prediction of natural language processing systems, we propose a new algorithm: StressRank.
-StressRank aims to rank individuals in terms of importance with the flow of negative email.
-Importance of nodes in regards to positive email has been dubbed YesRank.
+However, current research has primarily focused on generic measurements (e.g. degree, closeness centrality) which does not take advantage of context and the emotional tone of communication in the network.
+In this paper, we leverage advancements in sentiment polarity prediction of natural language processing systems, we propose a new algorithm: StressRank.
+StressRank aims to rank individuals regarding stress caused by the flow of negative emails.
+Ranking in happiness regards to positive (or sycophantic) emails has been dubbed YesRank (after Yes-men).
 This algorithm aims to capture that if one receives an email from an individual who themselves have high polarity in a particular direction, then an email from them would contain that same polarity.
-This algorithm was attempted against the Enron email corpus to test the hypothesis whether emails to executives' generally contain more positive emails or negative.
+This algorithm was implemented on the Enron email corpus to test the hypothesis whether emails to executives generally contain more positive or negative senitments.
 Preliminary analysis shows that executives' on average receive more positive emails than their subordinates.
 However, more research should be undertaken to incorporate both sentiments in one algorithm.
-As part of this research a visualisation tool was also developed for stakeholders to explore their social network ([link](https://ishaan.xyz/enron/index.html)).
+As part of this research a visualisation tool was also developed for stakeholders to explore these metrics of their social network ([link](https://ishaan.xyz/enron/index.html)).

 ### Introduction
 ##### Social networks
-Online social networks can be defined as platforms where users can communication[^def].
-Social networks can be distributed and private such as the emailing system at at a corporation or more public like sites such as Facebook and Twitter.
-The ability to develop and maintain large and complex social networks of H. sapiens of the genus Homo is often considered the reason for their success from an evolutionary perspective.
-As more and more communication is mediated with the aid of technology, researchers have been able to develop accurate and useful models of the topology of social networks along with features such important nodes.
+Online social networks can be defined as platforms where users can communicate with one another[^def].
+Social networks can be distributed and without barriers (spam filters aside) such as the email systems at corporations, or they can be more private and centralised like Facebook.
+As more and more communication is mediated with the use of technology, researchers have had increased access to such data and thus have been able to develop more accurate and useful models of social networks.
 This field of study is called Social Network Analysis (SNA).
 The most commonly used SNA methods are ones that provide some information about the structure of the graph.
 For example, closeness centrality provides an indication of which nodes are most often on the shortest path between nodes.
 Another example is degree centrality, which provides the number of incoming or outgoing connections a node may have.
 However, these measures are often called vanity metrics[^smt] as they do not contextualise the data and may lead to spurious insights.
-In an email network, one might just look at out-degree to determine the importance of the node however it might just be an bot whose messages people in the network mostly ignore.
-Thus, the need for other methods of analysis of SAs have been sought after.
+For example, in an email network, one might just look at out-degree to determine the importance of the node however it might just be an bot whose messages people in the network mostly ignore.
+Thus, the need for other methods of analysis of social networks have been sought after.
 The most popular of such methods is by leveraging breakthroughs in the field of sentiment analysis (SA)[^pang].

 ##### Sentiment Analysis
 Sentiment analysis (SA) has been one of the most active research areas in natural language processing (NLP)[^lui].
 This is especially true given the recent success of artificial neural networks in such tasks.
 The aim of sentiment analysis is to "define automatic tools able to extract subjective information in order to create structured and actionable knowledge."[^book].
 Polarity classification is a branch of SA which is concerned with extracting positive or negative sentiment from text.
 Long short term memory (LSTM) networks have excelled[^OAIPaper] in the NLP domain and many such trained networks have been open sourced to the public such as the sentiment neuron by OpenAI[^sentneu].